“Nothing Changes, And Yet Everything Is Completely Different” * Health Issues and Senior Adults

 HOME SWEET HOME

-Most people are inclined to want to live at home for as long as possible as they age.
+Most people, except for those who have no kin (they usually apartments in senior communities like the Marsh Creek Downingtown), are inclined towards living at home for as long as possible as they age.
 Area agencies like the Princeton Senior Resource Center (PSRC) and Buckingham Place Adult Center in Monmouth provide daytime services that can include things like home-delivery of groceries and transportation to shops, and medical appointments.
 Home health aids can be live-in or paid on an hourly basis.
+When other home services are required, such as HVAC maintenance or plumbing repairs, then these aides may even be able to reach out to home services companies like OSI Comfort to ensure that problems are tackled on time.
+A comfortable home environment that provides maximum convenience is of utmost importance to promote the elderly quality of life.
+Home health aides may have a big role in making this happen.
 While they offer some measure of companionship, Murray points out that aids’ “primary role is to ensure safety at home.”
 This aspect becomes especially important when there is cognitive impairment and, says Murray, 75 to 80 percent of our clients have some form of memory loss.”
 Agencies like Buckingham often offer a home health safety assessments, suggesting that throw rugs be tossed out and introducing clients to medical equipment they might not have known about, like raised toilet seats or “life-line” pendants.
 “It’s as much for the caregiver is it is for the participant,” observes Murray, noting that it doesn’t have to be everyday.
 Leaving a stove on when someone isn’t there, though, is a red flag.

 At some point “reality intervenes,” and it’s time to rethink the situation, says PSRC Executive Director Susan Hoskins.